cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 different KEM.

-The randomness used in `Encap()` and `AuthEncap()` to generate the KEM shared secret and/or its encapsulation MUST NOT be reused elsewhere.
+The randomness used in `Encap()` and `AuthEncap()` to generate the KEM shared secret or its encapsulation MUST NOT be reused elsewhere.

 A sender or recipient KEM key pair works with all modes, it could thus be used with multiple modes in parallel.
 HPKE is constructed to be